My Dowty as purchased. Looks OK, but on break down not so good , neither was the trailer

 Dowty jet unit rebuild

 A word about the main bearing.
-This displays the vital importance of setting up the ‘thrust’ spacers.
-Setting up is the most difficult part of the jet unit assembly.
-You can see clearly that the bearing has pushed out the side of the inner bearing holder and also a slice in the outer bearing shell.
-That in turn would chew up the seals, both oil and water.
+This displays the importance of setting up the ‘thrust’ spacers, which is the most difficult part of the jet unit assembly.
+You can see clearly that the bearing has pushed out the side of the inner bearing holder.
+The outer semicircle is a bearing filling point, which may indicate a wrong replacement bearing.
+Information pointed out by Ian on our Forum, thank you Ian.
+Bearing tolerances are critical

 Assembled drive shaft after full refurbish.
 Note new sleeve behind 2nd (inner) impeller.
 The shaft is 1 metre long.
 There are 9 seals and 1 massive bearing in it, plus a cutlass bearing between the impellers.